Rongorongo text G: Text

 Eight lines of glyphs on each side, for ~ 720 glyphs in all.

 Harrison (1874:379) noticed that lines Gr3-7 feature a compound glyph, 380.1+3 (a figure on a vertical rod with a garland), repeated 31 times, each followed by up to half a dozen glyphs before the next.
 He thought that the figure broke the text into sections, each of which contained the name of a chief.
-Fischer agrees that the appear to be names, and Guy (2001) identifies the garland as a determinative of royalty.
+Fischer agrees that these sections appear to be names, and Guy (2001) identifies the garland as a determinative of royalty.

 Most of the recto (lines 1-7) is repeated with little change on the younger London tablet; after this the structure of the text changes radically, making the last line and a half of Gr and the whole side of Gv distinct from the rest of the rongorongo corpus.
 In addition, Pozdniakov found a brief sequence of glyphs that crosses from Gr8 to Gv1, confirming Barthel's reading order.